 Become a Fitness Instructor

-No matter what your current job is you may be eligible to become a contract Fitness Instructor for the City of Saskatoon.
+No matter what your current job is you may be eligible to become a contract Fitness Instructor or Consultant for the City of Saskatoon.
 It is a job for people like you, who naturally stand out and love to lead others in achieving personal goals.
 A teaching job where lessons are out of the ordinary and fun is mandatory.

 If you are ready to make the next move, here are the positions that are suited to you: